stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 Fortunately we still have some of the original team members helping and answering questions, and the source code is well written and easy to understand, this has helped a lot of contributors to be able to fix issues quite fast.

 As for me, I started this project with no prior knowledge on how compiler works and a very faint idea on how shader works.
 I've learned some things and trying my best, so if you have any ideas, improvements and criticism, I'll be happy to discuss it on our Discord server or in a Github discussion! 😊

+Also credit to Felicia Salomone/[@phaelicis](https://www.instagram.com/phaelicis/) for the art!

 ## How it works currently